-I started to take a look at my identity with a more expansive nature.
+I started to look at my identity with a more expansive nature.

-I am a compassionate, loving being helping humans and the planet to build a better future.
+I am compassionate, loving being helping humans and the planet to build a better future.

-In conclusion, it is very rare, or in my opinion boring, to have the same identity or narrative for your entire life.
-The sooner you can understand that “self is an illusory entity,” by Buddha, the easier it will be to constantly change and grow among the new challenges presented.
+In conclusion, it is scarce, or in my opinion, dull, to have the same identity or narrative for your entire life.
+The sooner you can understand that the “self is an illusory entity” by Buddha, the easier it will be to constantly change and grow among the new challenges presented.

-Know your values, beliefs, what you stand for and be open for your identity to constantly be evolving and changing.
+Know your values, beliefs, and what you stand for, and be open for your identity to constantly evolve and change.